 Do you have some prawns and raw mangoes at home?
 If yes, then take them out because we have a very special recipe to spruce up your meal!
 Alongside the scorching heat, summer season brings the very tasty kacchi kairi (or raw mango), which is used to prepare many appetising dishes- from chutneys to curries.
 Courtyard by Marriot's Ummrao restaurant in Mumbai takes the game a step ahead and created an appetising dish by pairing prawns with kacchi kairi - jhinga kairi curry.
-Chef Mukhtar Qureshi curated the recipe that also has ingredients like coconut milk, curry leaves, mustard seeds and others, making it a perfect dish for all who love coastal cuisine.
+Chef Mukhtar Qureshi curated the recipe, making it a perfect dish for all who love coastal cuisine.
 We bring you the same recipe, straight from Ummrao restaurant's kitchen.

 Here's The Recipe Video For Jhinga Kairi Curry: